 When it comes to funding and governance, the Singapore-based Beam Foundation is mandated to overlook the development of the Beam network.
 It hires full-time developers and contributors.
 The majority of the funding comes from venture capitalists.
 The best feature of Beam is that although it makes transactions private, it has an auditing feature that allows businesses to provide a financial trail for auditors or regulators if there is a need.
 Additionally, Beam is also seeking development partners.

-The hardest part in converting BTC to Beam or Beam to BTC is finding a reliable Beam cryptocurrency exchange platform.
+The hardest part in converting BTC to Beam or Beam to BTC is finding a reliable Beam coin exchange platform.
 Luckily, you don’t have to look too hard as Swapzone is in the market today.
-In case you are unfamiliar with how to swap your Bitcoins for Beam, here’s a step-by-step procedure on how to exchange Bitcoin to Beam on Swapzone:
+In case you are unfamiliar with how to swap your Bitcoins for Beam, here’s a step-by-step procedure on how to perfrom a Beam coin exchange on Swapzone:

-Step 8.
-After your deposit is received, the exchange partner will then convert your Bitcoin deposit to BEAM crypto.
-Just wait for the process to finalize.
+- After your deposit is received, the exchange partner will then convert your Bitcoin deposit to BEAM crypto.
+Just wait for the Beam coin exchange process to finalize.
 It may take some time.

 And for the visual learners, here’s our video guide on ETH to BEAM exchange:)